jackaudio/new-session-manager/README.md

 ## Introduction

-New Session Manager (NSM) is a computer program to help handling other music production programs.
+New Session Manager (NSM) is a tool to assist music production by grouping standalone programs into sessions.
-It is intended for Linux and other Free and Open Source operating systems.
+Your workflow becomes easy to manage, robust and fast by leveraging the full potential of cooperative applications.

+It is a community version of the "NON Session Manager" and free in every sense of the word: free of cost, free to share and use, free of spyware or ads, free-and-open-source.

 You can create a session, or project, add programs to it and then use commands to save, start/stop, hide/show all programs at once, or individually.
 At a later date you can then re-open the session